mszydlowski91/test/docs/paths.md

 #### Description

-Gets all transactions for a given school
+Gets all transactions for a given school, for a given user ID

 #### Responses
 |HTTP Code|Description|Schema|